MazdaDrifter/fjot-adventure/docs/bghays/Weapons.md

 - Goatie's Bow [2333 Damage] Obtained by defeating Supreme Goatie
 - VIX [4500 Damage] Obtained by weaponsmith, costs 10,000 tanzanite (1 tanzanite costs 600 Blue Gem equivalent of 1,000,000 emerald)

+- ZED Projectile [5700 Damage]
-- Hero's Bow [5555 Damage] Given to a hero, obtained from the best blacksmith and weaponsmith.
+- Hero's Bow [7899 Damage] Given to a hero, obtained from the best blacksmith and weaponsmith.